Updated on January 19th, 2022 by Bob Ciura

 High Beta Stocks Versus Low Beta

-While low Beta stocks aren’t a vaccine against downturns in the market, it is much easier to make the case over the long run for low Beta stocks versus high Beta given how each group performs during bull and bear markets.
+While low Beta stocks aren’t completely immune from downturns in the market, it is much easier to make the case over the long run for low Beta stocks versus high Beta given how each group performs during bull and bear markets.

 How To Calculate Beta